-In this research, I will take BLE as a representative to show how to merge lightweight Non-IP based wireless communication technologies into IoT context by using the proposed architecture.
+In this research, I will take BLE as a representative??? (an example) to show how to merge lightweight Non-IP based wireless communication technologies into IoT context by using the proposed architecture.
 The remaining sections of the thesis are constructed as follows: